 This is an intensive introductory course designed to present the fundamentals necessary for understanding, speaking, reading and writing Spanish and to provide a range of opportunities for students to gain practical insights into the customs and cultural contexts of the contemporary Spanish-speaking world.
 In-class instruction combines lectures with small group sessions where grammar practice and conversation skills will be emphasized through a variety of activities.

 Exclusion: SPA219Y1, SPA319Y1, SPA220Y1, SPA320Y1, SPA420H1

-Field Trips: This course will include mandatory field trips to Seville’s major architectural sites, such as the “Alcázar” (Royal Palace) and the “Giralda” (Seville’s Cathedral).
-Students will also have the opportunity to participate in other guided tours to cultural sites, such as visiting a local market, an Oil Factory and a winery.
-The program also includes a one-day excursion to Italica’s Roman Ruins, a one day excursion to Cordoba, and a three-day excursion to Granada, including visits to the Cathedral, Royal Chapel, and the Alhambra, the most famous Moorish fortress of Spain and one of the most visited monuments in the world.
-The cost of these field trips is CAD$625, paid to UofT for all entrance fees, transportation, tours and guides.
+Field Trips: This course will include field trips to Seville’s Cathedral, Royal Palace and Antiquarium (Roman ruins) and the Metropol Parasol.
+There will also be excursions to a local market, local beach, an olive oil factory, a flamenco show.
+The program will conclude with a two-night, three-day trip to Córdoba and Granada during which students will visit Alhambra, the famous Moorish fortress of Spain and one of the most visited monuments in the world.
+The cost of these field trips is CAD$630, paid to UofT for all entrance fees, transportation, tours and guides.

-Click here to view more courses in Spain.
+Click here to view more courses offered in Spain.